microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 2     | [D, E, F]
 3     | [G, H, I]

-> TODO talk about chunk sizes and rebalancing a bit?

 Advantages:

 * The lookup of any node by path requires at most `log(n)` chunk reads.
 * Editing a node requires at most `log(n)` chunk updates.
 * The scheme is conceptually simple and it's straightforward to break the tree into chunks.
-There is no structural/shape analysis of the tree required to figure out the chunk boundaries.
+There is no structural/shape analysis of the tree required to figure out the chunk boundaries, i.e. it doesn't need a special chunking algorithm at all; the "chunking algorithm" is just the B-tree algorithm.
 * A suboptimal implementation could use an off-the-shelf B-tree library for quick prototyping.
 However, a production implementation would very likely want optimizations which necessitate a custom B-Tree implementation (see Potential Optimizations below).

 Drawbacks: